 In the event of bad weather or other emergency, the superintendent may close schools.
 Closing schools involves weighing a number of issues, including: condition of local roads, sidewalks, and school parking lots; conditions outside Grosse Pointe that could affect the ability of staff to get to school; and weather forecasts for the day.
 The superintendent makes the decision based on reports from the assistant superintendent for business and grounds, local police and fire departments, and the National Weather Service.
 The district website, and local radio and TV stations announce school closings.
 Parents will also receive a phone call via the district's automated calling system.
+The district also has a free APP (search GPPSS) for text notifications.
 Please wait for a call or check the radio or TV rather than contacting school.